KhaleelKhan/academic-kickstart/content/project/Microprocessor Design in Verilog/index.md

-For the simulation of CPU program, the given data files which contains the instructions were read into the instruction register of the CPU.The processor designed is a 5 stage pipeline design .
+For the simulation of CPU program, the given data files which contains the instructions were read into the instruction register of the CPU.The processor designed is a 5 stage pipeline design.
 The stages are Instruction Fetch, Instruction decode,Execute,Memory Access and Write back.